digitallyinduced/ihp/Guide/deployment.markdown

 ### Building

+First run `make prepare-optimized-nix-build` to enable optimized binary builds.
+You can skip this step in case you want faster build times, and are fine with slower runtime performance.

-Inside your project directory start a `nix-shell` for the following steps.
+Inside your project directory call `nix-build`.
+This will trigger a full clean build and place the output at `./result`.

-We can use `make` to build the application binary.
-The default IHP Makefile provides two target: `build/bin/RunUnoptimizedProdServer` and `build/bin/RunOptimizedProdServer`.

-The first target runs with `-O0`.
-It's useful when you're setting up the deployment workflow for the first time.
-Otherwise, you will always need to spend lots of time waiting for GHC to optimize your Haskell code.

-Both make targets will generate a binary at `build/bin/RunUnoptimizedProdServer` or `build/bin/RunOptimizedProdServer` and will create a symlink at `build/bin/RunProdServer` targeting to the binary.

-Run `make static/prod.css static/prod.js` to build the asset bundles.
+After the build has finished, you can find the production binary at `result/bin/RunProdServer`.

 ### Starting the app

-Now you should be able to start your app by running `build/bin/RunProdServer`.
+Now you should be able to start your app by running `result/bin/RunProdServer`.

 ## CSS & JS Bundling